Census Substitutes for Co. Derry

 - Hearth Money Rolls of 1663

 - Protestant Householders Lists of 1740

 - Religious Census of 1766 – Returns survive for 10 civil parishes in County Derry, namely: Artrea, Ballynascreen, Banagher, Bovevagh, Derryloran, Desertlyn, Desertmartin, Drumachose, Dungiven and Magherafelt.

 - Private Census of 1803 for the civil parish of Faughnavale

 - Early-19th century Tithe Books.
 Year of compilation, ranging from 1822 to 1837, vary from parish to parish.
 The Tithe Book for the Deanery of Derry, which includes the parishes of Burt, Inch, Muff and Templemore, doesn’t record a year of compilation.

 - 1831 Census.
 An abstract of the 1831 census returns survive which names all heads of households, 40,000 in total, in County Derry.

-This collection of records also includes a further seven databases that are connected to the city of Londonderry (also known as Derry).
+This collection of records also includes a further eight databases that are connected to the city of Londonderry (also known as Derry).
 They are:

 - The earliest census of the city, namely the rent roll of 1628